What is privatization? What is the difference between small and large privatization?

 - Enterprises that are important to society or whose services/goods cannot be performed by private businesses.

-The main legislature on privatization in Ukraine:
+What is the main legislature on privatization in Ukraine?

 How to participate in a small privatization auction?